 - Procrastination: If you keep putting tasks off for another day and miss important milestones, that’s a sign you’re spiraling downwards.
 Procrastination is okay, but when it turns into a habit, watch out.

-- Loss of Joy: You can’t get out of the bed, personal hygiene is optional, eating becomes a chore, and your social life…what social life?
+- Loss of joy: You can’t get out of bed, personal hygiene is optional, eating becomes a chore, and your social life…what social life?
 Face it, your dream is drying up.

 - Justification: When you justify your procrastination, your loss of joy, and lack of drive, shift your perception before you’re too late.

 - Rationalization: Sure, go ahead.
 Find those reasons for quitting: “It’s too hard.
 This is a waste of time.
 It wasn’t meant to be.”
 The only person you’re fooling is yourself.

 - Comparison: When you compare yourself to others, you’re stealing your motivation to carry on.
 Each person is unique, so focus on you and ignore the rest.

 - Commitment/sacrifice avoidance: You’re afraid to commit to your dreams because something or someone better might come along.
 Or your fear of sacrificing time and energy for a dream that won’t bear fruit holds you back.
 But you never know until you try….

 - Complacency: The mundane tasks, the day-to-day, and the boring-yet-secure bits of life keep your goal far, far away.
 Time to refocus your efforts and shake things up.